Quadcopter: Endurance

+Speed

+The fastest speed achieved by a quadcopter is 580.00 km/h set by Dubai Police and Luke and Mike Bell in the Al Qudra desert, Dubai, UAE on 22 Jun 2025.

+The previous Guinness record was 557.64 km/h was by Samuele Gobbi on 28 February 2025 in Switzerland. and before that it was 480.23 km/h set by Luke and Mike Bell on 21 April 2024 in South Africa.

 History

 Pioneers

 The first heavier-than-air aerodyne to take off vertically was a four-rotor helicopter designed by Louis Breguet.
 It was tested only in tethered flight and to an altitude of a few feet.
 In 1908 it was reported as having flown 'several times', although details are sparse.

 Etienne Oehmichen experimented with rotorcraft designs in the 1920s.
-Among the designs he tried, his helicopter No.2 had four rotors and eight propellers, all driven by a single engine.
-The Oehmichen No.2 used a steel-tube frame, with two-bladed rotors at the ends of the four arms.
-The angle of these blades could be varied by warping.
+Among the designs he tried was the Oehmichen No. 2, which employed four two-blade rotors and eight propellers, all driven by a single engine.
+The angle of the rotor blades could be varied by warping.
 Five of the propellers, spinning in the horizontal plane, stabilized the machine laterally.
 Another propeller was mounted at the nose for steering.
 The remaining pair of propellers functioned as its forward propulsion.
 The aircraft exhibited a considerable degree of stability and increase in control-accuracy for its time, and made over a thousand test flights during the middle 1920s.
-By 1923 it was able to remain airborne for several minutes at a time, and on April 14, 1924 it established the first-ever FAI distance record for helicopters of 360 m.
+By 1923 it was able to remain airborne for several minutes at a time, and on April 14, 1924, it established the first-ever FAI distance record for helicopters of 360 m.
 It demonstrated the ability to complete a circular course and later, it completed the first 1 km closed-circuit flight by a rotorcraft.

 Dr. George de Bothezat and Ivan Jerome developed the de Bothezat helicopter, with six-bladed rotors at the end of an X-shaped structure.
 Two small propellers with variable pitch were used for thrust and yaw control.
 The vehicle used collective pitch control.
-Built by the US Air Service, it made its first flight in October 1922.
+Built by the United States Army Air Service, it made its first flight in October 1922.
 About 100 flights were made by the end of 1923.
 The highest it ever reached was about 5 m.
 Although demonstrating feasibility, it was underpowered, unresponsive, mechanically complex and susceptible to reliability problems.
 Pilot workload was too high during hover to attempt lateral motion.